 The Cookhouse Café is open between 10.00am and 4.00pm and available for takeaway or for eat-in.

 The Café offers hot and cold options for both breakfast and lunch alongside pre-packed sandwiches, kids' packed lunches, and cakes.
-Card payments only.
+Card and cash payments are accepted.

 Play Base session times: